Apolipoprotein AI

-Apolipoprotein AI (ApoA-I) is a protein that in humans is encoded by the APOA1 gene.
-As the major component of HDL particles, it has a specific role in lipid metabolism.
+Apolipoprotein AI (Apo-AI) is a protein that in humans is encoded by the APOA1 gene.
+As the major component of high-density lipoprotein (HDL) particles, it has a specific role in lipid metabolism.

 Structure

 APOA1 is located on chromosome 11, with its specific location being 11q23-q24.
 The gene contains 4 exons.
-The encoded apolipoprotein A-I, is a 28.1 kDa protein composed of 243 amino acids; 21 peptides have been observed through mass spectrometry data.
+The encoded apolipoprotein AI, is a 28.1 kDa protein composed of 243 amino acids; 21 peptides have been observed through mass spectrometry data.
+Due to alternative splicing, there exists multiple transcript variants of APOA1, including at least one which encodes a Apo-AI preprotein.

 Function

 Apolipoprotein AI is the major protein component of high density lipoprotein (HDL) particles in plasma.

-Chylomicrons secreted from the intestinal enterocyte also contain apo-AI, but it is quickly transferred to HDL in the bloodstream.
+Chylomicrons secreted from the intestinal enterocyte also contain Apo-AI, but it is quickly transferred to HDL in the bloodstream.

-The protein, as a component of HDL particles, enables efflux of fat molecules by accepting fats from within cells (including macrophages within the walls of arteries which have become overloaded with ingested fats from oxidized LDL particles) for transport (in the water outside cells) elsewhere, including back to LDL particles or to the liver for excretion.
+The protein, as a component of HDL particles, enables efflux of fat molecules by accepting fats from within cells (including macrophages within the walls of arteries which have become overloaded with ingested fats from oxidized low-density lipoprotein (LDL) particles) for transport (in the water outside cells) elsewhere, including back to LDL particles or to the liver for excretion.

-It is a cofactor for lecithin—cholesterol acyltransferase (LCAT) which is responsible for the formation of most plasma cholesteryl esters.
+It is a cofactor for lecithin–cholesterol acyltransferase (LCAT) which is responsible for the formation of most plasma cholesteryl esters.
 Apolipoprotein AI has also been isolated as a prostacyclin (PGI2) stabilizing factor, and thus may have an anticlotting effect.
 Defects in the gene encoding it are associated with HDL deficiencies, including Tangier disease, and with systemic non-neuropathic amyloidosis.

-ApoA-I is often used as a biomarker for prediction of cardiovascular diseases.
-The ratio apoB-100/apoA-I (i.e. LDL & larger particles vs. HDL particles), NMR measured lipoprotein (low density lipoprotein (LDL)/(HDL) particle ratios even more so, has always had a stronger correlation with myocardial infarction event rates than older methods of measuring lipid transport in the water outside cells.
+Apo-AI is often used as a biomarker for prediction of cardiovascular diseases.
+The ratio apoB-100/apoA-I (i.e. LDL and larger particles vs. HDL particles), NMR measured lipoprotein (LDL/HDL) particle ratios even more so, has always had a stronger correlation with myocardial infarction event rates than older methods of measuring lipid transport in the water outside cells.

-ApoA-I is routinely measured using immunoassays such as ELISA or nephelometry.
+Apo-AI is routinely measured using immunoassays such as ELISA or nephelometry.

 Applications

-ApoA-I can be used to create in vitro lipoprotein nanodiscs for cell-free membrane expression systems.
+Apo-AI can be used to create in vitro lipoprotein nanodiscs for cell-free membrane expression systems.